JuliaDynamics/Attractors.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaDynamics/Attractors.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/JuliaDynamics/Attractors.jl)
 [![Package Downloads](https://img.shields.io/badge/dynamic/json?url=http%3A%2F%2Fjuliapkgstats.com%2Fapi%2Fv1%2Ftotal_downloads%2FAttractors&query=total_requests&label=Downloads)](http://juliapkgstats.com/pkg/Attractors)

-A Julia module for
+Attractors.jl is a Julia package for

-- finding all attractors, and all types of attractors, of arbitrary dynamical systems
+- Finding all attractors, and all types of attractors, of arbitrary dynamical systems.
+An extendable interface allows for new algorithms for finding attractors.
-- finding their basins of attraction or the state space fractions of the basins
+- Finding their basins of attraction or the state space fractions of the basins.
+  This includes finding exit basins (divergence to infinity).
-- analyzing global stability of attractors (also called non-local stability or  resilience)
+- Analyzing nonlocal stability of attractors (also called global stability or  resilience).
-- "continuing" the attractors and their basins, or other measures of stability, over a parameter range
+- Performing **global continuation** of attractors and their basins (or other measures of stability), over a parameter range.
+Global continuation is a new, cutting-edge type of continuation that offers several advantages over traditional local continuation (AUTO, MatCont, BifurcationKit.jl, etc.), see the comparison in our docs.
-- finding the basin boundaries and edges states and analyzing their fractal properties
+- Finding the basin boundaries and edges states and analyzing their fractal properties.
-- tipping points related functionality for systems with known dynamic rule
+- Tipping points related functionality for systems with known dynamic rule.
-- and more!
+- And more!

 It can be used as a standalone package, or as part of [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/).